 Health insurance is often one of the first things you think about when moving to a new country.
 Costa Rica is no different.

-Do you need to have health insurance?
+Do you need to have it?

 What type of health insurance should you get?